 - behavioral ecology of freshwater fish

 - migration and song patterns of the cerulean warbler

-- the cause of the deadly “white-nose syndrome” disease in bats in the northeast and central United States
+- treatment and management of “white-nose syndrome” disease in bats

 Ball State University manages a number of resources, collections and properties used for teaching and research in the zoology concentration.
 Indiana is also home to several regional and state parks that provide great opportunities for birding, plant taxonomy, ecological research and more on field trips.